 Art Fairs – Do We Love Them?

-The “Rookie Curse” for Art Fair Beginners
+The “Rookie Curse” for Selling at Art Fair Beginners

 First-time exhibitors, we’ve got some (relatively) bad news for you.
 Repetition is an important part of the art fair protocol.
 This means that you’ll usually have to exhibit at a particular fair at least three years or so to get a strong footing and attract meaningful numbers of buyers.

 Why?
 Well, serious collectors very much appreciate repeat appearances because being there year after year builds trust and eliminates the possibility of the gallery being of the “here-today-gone-tomorrow” type.

 At the end of the day, the truth is that most buyers are reluctant to throw hard earned money at galleries they don’t know or have never heard of.